 For Yahweh has a lawsuit with his people, and he will fight in court against Israel.
 (Micah 6:2 ULT) This parallelism describes one serious disagreement that Yahweh had with one group of people.
 If this is unclear, the phrases can be combined: For Yahweh has a lawsuit with his people, Israel.

-(2) If it appears that the clauses are used together to show that what they say is really true, you could combine the ideas of both clauses into one and include words that emphasize the truth such as "truly" or "certainly."
+2) If it appears that the clauses are used together to show that what they say is really true, you could combine the deas of both clauses into one and include words that emphasize the truth such as "truly" or "certainly."
 Yahweh sees everything a person does and watches all the paths he takes.
 (Proverbs 5:21 ULT) Yahweh truly sees everything a person does.
 You make him to rule over the works of your hands; you have put all things under his feet (Psalm 8:6 ULT) You have certainly made him to rule over everything that you have created.
-(3) If it appears that the clauses are used together to intensify an idea in them, you could combine the ideas of both clauses into one and use words like "very," "completely" or "all."
+3) If it appears that the clauses are used together to intensify an idea in them, you could combine the ideas of both clauses into one and use words like "very," "completely" or "all."
 Until now you have dealt deceitfully with me and you have spoken lies to me.
 (Judges 16:13, ULT) All you have done is lie to me.
 Yahweh sees everything a person does and watches all the paths he takes.
 (Proverbs 5:21 ULT) Yahweh sees absolutely everything that a person does.

-Personification

-(Go back to: Nehemiah 1:2; 1:3; 1:5; 1:6; 1:7; 1:9; 1:10; 1:11; 2:6; 2:19; 2:20; 4:1; 4:5; 4:11; 5:8; 5:13; 6:10; 6:16; 7:61; 8:15; 8:17; 9:16; 9:22; 9:24; 9:31; 9:32; 9:34; 9:37; 10:30)

-Personification

-Description

-Personification is a figure of speech in which someone speaks of something as if it could do things that animals or people can do.
-People often do this because it makes it easier to talk about things that we cannot see:
+Next we recommend you learn about: Personification (UTA PDF) Referenced in: Nehemiah 1:2; Nehemiah 1:3; Nehemiah 1:5; Nehemiah 1:6; Nehemiah 1:7; Nehemiah 1:9; Nehemiah 1:10; Nehemiah 1:11; Nehemiah 2:6; Nehemiah 2:19; Nehemiah 2:20; Nehemiah 4:1; Nehemiah 4:5; Nehemiah 4:11; Nehemiah 5:8; Nehemiah 5:13; Nehemiah 6:10; Nehemiah 6:16; Nehemiah 7:61; Nehemiah 8:15; Nehemiah 8:17; Nehemiah 9:16; Nehemiah 9:22; Nehemiah 9:24; Nehemiah 9:31; Nehemiah 9:32; Nehemiah 9:34; Nehemiah 9:37; Nehemiah 10:30 Personification Description Personification is a figure of speech in which someone speaks of something as if it could do things that animals or people can do.
+People often do this because it makes it easier to talk about things that we cannot see: This page answers the question: What is personification?

+In order to understand this topic, it would be good to read:

+Figures of Speech (UTA PDF)

 Such as wisdom: